-This site is devoted to uncovering the hidden case law of the British empire's colonial courts.
+This site is devoted to uncovering the hidden case law of the British empire's colonial and consular courts.
 The overall aim is to encourage the development of a comparative legal history of the British empire.
 The more we study the case law of the empire's courts, the more we see that it was characterised by a pluralist web of influence rather than one way traffic from London downwards.
 The judges often served in more than one colony, and took their previous experience with them when they travelled to a new place.
 The local people in each of the colonies often developed their own approaches to the law, which they sometimes managed to have elevated into formal case law.
 According to reception of law principles, the empire's law ought to have been fundamentally English.
 It was usually that, but not always.
 The term imperial might better describe the empire's law, except that it carries implications of strict hierarchical authority which was often lacking in practice.
 At least until the middle of the nineteenth century, the empire's restrictions were sometimes more a matter of form than substance.

 With the end of the British legal empire came a renewal of diversity in the judge-made law of the former colonies.
 That allows rich comparisons to be made across the world's courts.
 An inspiring illustration of this is the Federal Court of Australia's website of admiralty case law.

-Some of the Macquarie University colonial court websites (New South Wales, Tasmania and the Privy Council's appeals from the Australian colonies) are fully developed, being based on a mixture of newspaper and manuscript accounts of the court records.
-The New South Wales site has been operating for 10 years now and is the best developed.
+Some of the Macquarie University colonial court websites (New South Wales, Tasmania and the Privy Councill's appeals from the Australian colonies) are fully developed, being based on a mixture of newspaper and manuscript accounts of the court records.
+The New South Wales site has been operating for well over 10 years now and is the best developed.
 It includes an Introduction which explains the methodology used on all Macquarie sites.

 The North American and Caribbean newspaper reports on cases are often short, but the Halifax Gazette stands out among them.
 Its reports are very short, but they cover many colonies, supplying details about eighteenth century punishment practices from numerous colonies.
 It offered occasional trial reports too, including one from Antigua about the piracy of a slavery vessel.
 The Halifax Gazette cases from the 1750s onwards are very much worth reading.
 Among its non-court reports of shipwrecks, tragic accidents and clashes with indigenous people, we read of the courts' remarkable sentences.
 The usual penalties of capital punishment, flogging, the pillory and imprisonment were joined by more physical and humiliating penalties.
 A prisoner guilty of counterfeiting was sentenced to be branded on both cheeks with a C and another to have his ear cut off, two duellers were sentenced to sitting on the gallows for an hour with ropes around their necks, and a prostitute was required to sit on a stool for an hour displaying a sign with the words of her crime displayed in capital letters.
 No doubt there are other penalties to discover in later issues of this fascinating newspaper.